 Mistura del Perú: (Santa Isabel 0496) Yes, this is not a Chilean restaurant but unless you have been living behind the moon for the past couple of years you should know that Peruvian food is absolutely stunning.
 The Mistura del Perú is a fabulous restaurant in the busy Barrio Italia and serves the finest Peruvian food accompanied by the finest Chilean wine creating a truly mouthwatering experience.

 Bellavista area: The city’s most affluent nightlife area where most young Santiago residents go in order to carretear (Chilean word for partying).
-Myriads of small bars, restaurants and nightclubs.
+Myriads of small bars, restaurants and nightclubs can be encountered here.
 This area will delight party animals and gourmet lovers equally as it features something for every taste and budget, ranging from Irish pubs to underground reggaeton nightclubs.
 Some recommendations are Club 57 (Antonia López de Bello 25) and Miercoles Po (foreign students party, location changes every week, check on facebook)

 Club Subterraneo: (Av.
 Pedro de Valdivia 61) A nightclub located in the busy Providencia district, the perfect place for reggaeton lovers and a good place to meet some locals.

-Pubs: Flannery’s Geo Pub (Encomenderos 83, Las Condes), a great pub with & Teclados (Av Vitacura 3917), a great place to watch sports events while enjoying a local beer.
+Pubs: Flannery’s Geo Pub (Encomenderos 83, Las Condes), a cozy pub with a relaxing terrace & Teclados (Av Vitacura 3917), a great place to watch sports events while enjoying a local beer.

 Vitacura area: high end bars and clubs, a lot flashier than Bellavista and also a lot more expensive but definitely worth a visit.